About The Artist

 My work focuses on the vastness and breadth of day-to-day life, incorporating everything from the mundane to the complex, whether close in to my home of Marin County in Northern California to afar locations such as Cuba, Morocco and "the other coast."

 Using elements from the natural world to the rawness of street photography, my goal is spark emotion and contemplation and allow the viewer to get a glimpse into what is often too private, or seemingly off limits to the ordinary eye.
-As I put the camera down and work to edit what I have captured, it’s an intriguiging and almost addictive process to add deeper dimensions and layers to create the the final image.
+As I put the camera down and work to edit what I have captured, it’s an intriguing process to add deeper dimensions and layers to create the the final image.

 Mary started taking photos as a child, inspired by her father's devout love of photography.
 In 1998, on a trip to Thailand, she used her first digital SLR camera and was hooked.
 Making the move to digital from film proved to be a long slow process but now it's pure passion where Mary fuses photo imagery design with digtal art.
 Please check out Mary's Instagram gallery for a comprehensive look at over 7,000 of her artful images.

-Mary has been exhibiting her work in the San Francisco Bay Area since 1998.
-She currently has an exhibit at Google Headquarters in Mountain View, CA and teaches iPhonography classes in Marin (see classes for more info) Mary grew up in New York and moved to San Francisco from NY in 1996 where she lived for 11 years then to Nosara Costa Rica for two years and has made her home in Fairfax, Marin, CA for the past 7 years.
+Mary has been exhibiting her work in the San Francisco Bay Area since 1998 and has prints at Google Headquarters in Mountain View, CA. Mary grew up in New York and moved to San Francisco from NY in 1996 where she lived for 11 years and has made her home in Fairfax, Marin, CA for the past 16 years.
+Her most recent venture is traveling in her Sprinter van throughout the West...stay tuned for more images from the road!

 All of Mary's photos are for sale.
 Please contact her through the contact page for more info, prices and inquiries.